playcanvas/playcanvas-spine/README.md

 ### Editor

-Add the plugin matching the Spine version used to export the animations, i.e `build/playcanvas-spine.X.X.min.js` and the Playcanvas script `build/spine.js` to your project.
+Add the plugin matching the Spine version used to export the animations, i.e `build/playcanvas-spine.X.X.min.js` and the PlayCanvas script `build/spine.js` to your project.
 The following plugins are available:

 | Spine Editor | PlayCanvas Engine |
 | ------------ | ----------------- |